jypark1127/Sentiment-Analysis-Web-App/README.md

 # Sentiment-Analysis-Web-App
-# This is using Pyhton(flask) with Azure AI language model
+# This is the web app created by using Pyhton(flask) with Azure AI language model
+by JYP